-- (1) The following material is incorporated by reference: - (a) Form "EC-14" (revised January 1, 2002); and - (b) Form "EC-16" (revised January 1, 2002). - (2) This material may be inspected, copied, or obtained, subject to applicable copyright law, at the Department of Mines and Minerals, 1025 Capital Center Drive, Suite 201, PO Box 2244, Frankfort, Kentucky 40602-2244, Monday through Friday, 8 a.m. to 4:30 p.m.
+- 1) The following material is incorporated by reference: - a) Form "EC-14" (revised January 1, 2002); and - b) Form "EC-16" (revised January 1, 2002). - 2) This material may be inspected, copied, or obtained, subject to applicable copyright law, at the Department for Natural Resources, 300 Sower Boulevard, Frankfort, KY 40601, Monday through Friday, 8 a.m. to 4:30 p.m.

 805 KAR 4:020.
-Blasting standards.

-Section 1.
 Blasting Standards.
-(1) In all blasting operations, except as hereinafter otherwise provided, the maximum peak particle velocity of the ground motion in any direction shall not exceed two (2) inches per second at the immediate location of any dwelling house, public building, school, church, commercial or institutional building.

-- (2) This ground velocity limit is not construed to mean property owned, leased, or contracted by the blaster or blaster's company or property on which the owner gives a written waiver. - (3) No two (2) consecutive subcharges within any charge shall be separated by a delay time of less than eight (8) milliseconds. - (4) The department will furnish a table for determining the maximum amount of explosives to be used per delay period. - (5) The standard table for the maximum charge per delay shall be distances greater than 300 feet generated by the formula:
+- 1) In all blasting operations, except as hereinafter otherwise pro-vided, the maximum peak particle velocity of the ground motion in any direction shall not exceed two (2) inches per second at the immediate location of any dwelling house, public building, school, church, commercial or institutional building. - 2) This ground velocity limit is not construed to mean property owned, leased, or contracted by the blaster or blaster's company or property on which the owner gives a written waiver. - 3) No two (2) consecutive sub-charges within any charge shall be separated by a delay time of less than eight (8) milliseconds. - 4) The department will furnish a table for determining the maximum amount of explosives to be used per delay period. - 5) The standard table for the maximum charge per delay shall be distances greater than 300 feet generated by the formula:

-$$W = \left(\frac{D}{50}\right)^2$$
+W= $$\left[\frac{D}{50}\right]^2$$